ifti-khan/cookbook/writeup_files/validation/validation.md

 # Validation

 ## HTML5 Validation
 Here I have tested all of the HTML files using the HTML5 W3C validator and got some interesting results.
-The validaotr does not seem to recognize Jinja2 templating language and it showed a number of errors.
+The validator does not seem to recognize Jinja2 templating language and it showing a large number of errors.

 After going through the errors i did mange to pick up a few HTML error, nothing critical just small mistakes.
 One mistakes was that I closed a form of incorrectly in my base file.
 Another was that I used pattern attributes on textarea and number input field.